apache/couchdb/share/doc/src/api/server/common.rst

         ]
     }

-The UUID type is determined by the :ref:`UUID algorithm <config/uuids/algorithm>` setting in the CouchDB configuration.
+The UUID type is determined by the :config:option:`UUID algorithm
+<uuids/algorithm>` setting in the CouchDB configuration.

 The UUID type may be changed at any time through the :ref:`Configuration API <api/config/section/key>`.
 For example, the UUID type